vladmihalcea/high-performance-java-persistence/README.md

 - SQL Server

-    You should install SQL Server Express Edition with Tools.
-Chose mixed mode authentication and set the `sa` user password to `adm1n`.
+    You can install SQL Server Express Edition with Tools.
+Choose mixed mode authentication and set the `sa` user password to `adm1n`.

     Open SQL Server Configuration Manager -> SQL Server Network Configuration and enable Named Pipes and TCP